 💡

-This episode, bonus materials, and transcript are available for paid subscribers only.
+This episodes bonus materials and transcript are available for paid subscribers only.
 Click here to upgrade now.

 If you’re already a paid subscriber, you can access the materials below.
-If you don’t see the content, please click here to log in and reload this page.
+If you don’t see the bonus content, please click here to log in and reload this page.